Genetically Engineered Salmon On the Market

 He also noted that although the AquaBounty salmon is the first genetically engineered animal food product on the market, Canadians have been consuming foods derived from GE crops for over 20 years.

 Wager: “There has never been a documented case of harm from consuming food derived from GE crops.
 The first GE crops dealt mainly with traits important to the farmer: herbicide tolerance for weed control and insect resistance to reduce insecticide use and yield loss.
 GE crops allowed farmers to produce more food on the same land with less environmental impact.”

 What might this mean for other genetically engineered foods to be introduced?

 Wager: “With each year the public is learning more about how GE crops and derived foods are contributing to safe affordable food for Canadians.
 As the public becomes more familiar with these food products the market will increase the offerings.
 There are a great many wonderful traits with environmental, economic and health benefits that are working their way through the regulatory system.

 “Today we are seeing a new set of GE crops with consumer-oriented traits coming on the market.
 Better flavour, enhanced nutritional content, bruise resistance, will soon increase the variety of GE crops in the marketplace.
 In the more distant future GE products like artificial meat, hypoallergenic peanuts, gluten-free wheat etc., may enjoy significant market share.”

-Genetically modified salmon are now are in the market in Canada.
+Genetically modified salmon are now on the market in Canada.
 The animals grow more quickly, using less feed so they are a sustainable option.
 The salmon is safe to eat and offers the nutritional benefits of omega 3 fatty acids.
 This is the first genetically modified animal food product and may be the first of many that will provide benefits for consumers.